Training Articles

 Read articleThe Science of Periodization: Why Your Workout Plan Needs to Change

-Periodization is the reason your workout plan should change monthly.
-Learn why doing the same routine forever stops working, the 3 types of periodization that matter, and how structured variation produces 2-3x better results than random training.
+Your workout plan should change monthly.
+Learn why the same routine stops working, the 3 types of periodization, and why structured variation wins.

 Read articleRest Times Between Sets: How Long You Should Actually Wait

 For muscle growth, rest 1-2 minutes.
 For strength, rest 3-5 minutes.
-But it is more nuanced than that.
-Learn what is happening in your muscles during rest and why a good plan handles this for you.
+Learn what happens in your muscles during rest and why a good plan handles this.

 Read articleCompound vs Isolation Exercises: How to Use Both in Your Plan

-The debate is over.
 Research shows compounds and isolations produce similar hypertrophy when volume is equated.
-The real question is how to use both strategically based on your experience level and goals.
+The real question is how to use both based on your goals.

 Read articleEvidence-Based Training: 7 Principles That Work